 Name Date of Birth

 Address

-City
+City State Zip

 Home Phone Work Phone

 Cell Number Email

-Are you a Lay Person or Minister: ☐ layperson (Non-ordained or retired ministry staff is considered laity.) ☐ minister (Active ordained ministers or other ministry staff.)
+layperson (Non-ordained or retired ministry staff is considered la minister (Active ordained ministers or other ministry staff.) ity.)

-Please write a brief personal salvat ion testimony
+Please write a brief personal salvation testimony

-Church Membership (Name of Chu urch)
+Church Membership (Name of Church)

+City and State

-Church's Cooperative Program Cor ntributions Last Year:
+Church's Cooperative Program Contri Amount \$ outions Last Year:

-Amount \$ Percentage of undesignated receipts%

-Do you personally support and/or the Missouri Baptist Convention ar finacially contribute to your local church and consequently the work of and Southern Baptist Convention through the Cooperative Program?
+ncially contribute to your local church and consequently the on and Southern Baptist Convention through the

-yes no

-List positions served in the local chinstitutions served and offices held nurch, association, or MBC/SBC boards, committees, commissions, d.
+List positions served in the local churcinstitutions served and offices held. h, association, or MBC/SBC boards, committees, commission ons

 Occupation Employed By

-Give a brief statement of unique business/profe commission you would serve. ssional experiend ce that might be beneficial to the Enti :y or Are you in agreement with the Baptist Faith ar nd Message (curr ent edition)? yes l าด (For a copy of the Baptist Faith and Message, g o to mobaptist.c org/about-us/wl hat-we-believe.)
-Please give two references familiar with your l a decorum of holiness consistent with New Te use of controlled substances (including alcoho stament charact ter, including th Name Address City State Zip Phone Email Name Address City State Zip Phone Email I pledge to complete the MBC new trustee ori where I may be eleted to serve. entation, as well ion of the Entity or co ommission Once elected to your position, would you, if re Convention or the Entity you are nominated to equested, agree o serve? d check by the Misso uri Baptist Subject to election by the MBC at the Annual MBC Executive Board Missouri Baptist Children's Home Missouri Baptist Historical Commission Christian Life Commission Baptist Home Committee on Order of Business d like to serve of Hannibal/LaGra Missouri Baptis Southwest Bap Missouri Baptis Credentials Cor inge University t University tist University t Foundation oly): Return form to: MBC Nominating Committee, MO 65101.
-Missouri Baptist Convention, 40 00 E. High Street, Jeff erson City, For Committee Use Only Geographic Region As ssociation
+Give a brief statement of unique or commission you would serve ional experience that m ight be beneficial to the Entity Have you read, do you agree w serving as a Trustee for the ME (For a copy of the Baptist Faith BC? ☐ yes ☐ no , Please give two references fam demonstrates a decorum of h abstention from recreational us noliness consisten t with New Testament character, including the Name Ac ddress City State Zip Phone Email Name Ac ddress City State Zip Phone Email I pledge to complete the MBC r commission where I may be ele ntation of the Entity or Once elected to your position, yor the Entity you are nominated lissouri Baptist Convention Subject to election by the MBC at the Annual Mee eting, I would like to serv ve on (choose all that apply): ■ MBC Executive Board ■ Missouri Baptist Children's H ■ Missouri Baptist Historical Color ■ Christian Life Commission ■ Baptist Homes & Healthcare ■ Committee on Order of Busin ommission Ministries ☐ Hannibal-LaGra☐ Missouri Baptisi☐ Southwest Baptisi☐ Missouri Baptisi☐ Credentials Cor t University tist University t Foundation Return form to: MBC Nominating 65101.
+Committee, Missouri Baptist Convention, 400 E. High Street, Jefferson City, MC For Co ommittee Use Only Geographic Region Ας sociation